Invidious Comparisons: Ranking and Selection as Compound Decisions: Homogeneous Variances

-with $\tilde \Phi$ being the survival function of a standard normal random variable. \end{proposition}
+and $\tilde \Phi$ denoting the survival function of a standard normal random variable. \end{proposition}

 \begin{remark} The optimal cutoff $t^*$ depends on the data generating process and also the choice of $\alpha$ and $\gamma$.
 When data is noisy, the FDR control constraint may be binding before the capacity constraint is reached, and consequently the selected set may be strictly smaller than the pre-specified $\alpha$ proportion.
-On the other hand, when the signal is strong, the FDR control constraint is unlikely to be binding before the capacity constraint is attained. \end{remark}
+On the other hand, when the signal is strong, the FDR control constraint is unlikely to bind before the capacity constraint is reached. \end{remark}

 We have seen that when variances are homogeneous, the optimal selection rule thresholds on $Y$, so it is clear then that any ranking that is based on a monotone transformation of $Y$ will lead to an equivalent selected set.
-We should also highlight that we have focused on a null hypothesis that depends on $\alpha$, while the multiple testing literature, for example \citeasnoun{ETST}, \citeasnoun{SunCai} and \citeasnoun{Basu}, typically focuses on the null hypothesis of $H_{0i}: \theta_i = 0$.
+We should also stress that we have focused on a null hypothesis that depends on $\alpha$, while the multiple testing literature, for example \citeasnoun{ETST}, \citeasnoun{SunCai} and \citeasnoun{Basu}, typically focuses on the null hypothesis of $H_{0i}: \theta_i = 0$.
 When variances are homogeneous, it doesn't matter whether we use an $\alpha$ dependent null or the conventional zero null, because the transformation based on the conventional null, $\mathbb{P}(\theta > 0|Y=y)$, is also a monotone function of $Y$, and therefore yields an equivalent decision rule.
 However, when variances are heterogeneous, this invariance no longer holds; different transformations of the pair $(y, \sigma)$ lead to distinct decision rules that lead to distinct performance, and using the conventional null hypothesis is no longer advisable for the ranking and selection problem as we will show in the next section.